-THE STORY: Set in France from 1815 to 1832 and based on Victor Hugo’s epic, Les Miserables tells the heroic tale of the saintly Jean Valjean and his pursuit by the intractable policeman Javert.
+Set in France from 1815 to 1832 and based on Victor Hugo’s epic, Les Miserables tells the heroic tale of the saintly Jean Valjean and his pursuit by the intractable policeman Javert.
 The story journeys from Valjean’s dank prison to the barricades of a student uprising and the sewers of Paris as Javert relentlessly tracks down Valjean whose only crime is doing good.
 There’s also the heartbreaking Fantine, the tragic Eponine, the valiant Marius, the sweet Cosette, and the comically vulgar Thernadiers, each swept up in this unforgotten spectacle.

 March 14, 2014

 Cameron Mackintosh has opened his brand new production of Les Miserables in New York.

 And the cast are working hard to promote the show.

 Thursday 13 March 2014 saw them perform on US breakfast show Good Morning America, singing One Day More.

 The cast features Ramin Karimloo (The Phantom of the Opera) as Jean Valjean, Will Swenson (Hair, Priscilla) as Javert, Caissie Levy (Ghost, Wicked) as Fantine, Nikki M. James (The Book of Mormon) as Eponine, Andy Mientus (Smash) as Marius, Samantha Hill (The Phantom of the Opera) as Cosette, Cliff Saunders (The 39 Steps) as Thenardier, Keala Settle (Hands on a Hardbody) as Madame Thenardier and Kyle Scatliffe (The Scottsboro Boys) as Enjolras.